jack-avery/rasbot/README.md

 1. Log in to https://dev.twitch.tv/.
 2. Go to "Your Console" in the top right.
 3. On the right side pane, click Register Your Application.
-4. Give it a name (doesn't matter), set the OAuth redirect to http://localhost, set the Category to Chat Bot
+4. Give it a name (doesn't matter), add an OAuth redirect to http://localhost, set the Category to Chat Bot
+> Make sure to click "Add" to add the OAuth redirect.
 5. Click on Manage.
 This will show you your Client ID.
 6. On the same page is the "New Secret" button to create the Client Secret.